smtr42/P5_openfoodfact/README.md

 Personal challenges and technical choices :
 * Use Requests: HTTP for Humans™,
 * Use Records: SQL for Humans™,
-* Make UML model of the database.
+* Make UML model of the database,
+* Make a orm-like code structure,
+* Use a Finite State Machine to navigate in the menu.

 ### Functionality